olivesgatech/Explanatory-Paradigms/README.md

 **Paper** : [Explanatory Paradigms in Neural Networks](https://arxiv.org/abs/2202.11838)

-**Code Acknowledgements** :  The code is built on Grad-CAM.
-We use the implementation of **https://github.com/1Konny/gradcam_plus_plus-pytorch** as our base code.
+## Usage

+**Version 1** (March 1 2022): The function methods.py consists of classes for [GradCAM](https://arxiv.org/abs/1610.02391) (observed correlations), [CounterfactualCAM](https://arxiv.org/abs/1610.02391) (observed counterfactuals), and [ContrastCAM](https://arxiv.org/abs/2008.00178) (observed contrast).
+All these methods are called from the main.py function for any of ResNet, VGG16, Densenet, AlexNet, and SqueezeNet architectures.

+1. Select the pretrained model in line 58 of main.py
+2. Choose the appropriate model_dict from lines 60-68.
+For your own model, please define the target layer within utils.py.
+Tip: Last convolution layer is generally better since it has the maximum amount of semantic information
+3. By default, the GradCAM and CounterfactualCAM results are displayed for the predicted.
+If you want to see results for another class, please pass the class number as an arguement within gradcam and counterfactualCAM classes in Lines 74 and 87.
+4. By default the ContrastCAM shows results for a class *Q* that has the second highest probability of prediction.
+If you want to see results for another class, please pass the class number as an arguement within contrastCAM class in Line 81.

-**Citation** : Please cite the following two papers if this code is used:
+## Citation : Please cite the following two papers if this code is used:

 1. [Contrastive Explanations in Neural Networks](https://arxiv.org/abs/2008.00178) : Prabhushankar, M., Kwon, G., Temel, D., & AlRegib, G. (2020, October).
 Contrastive explanations in neural networks.
 In 2020 IEEE International Conference on Image Processing (ICIP) (pp. 3289-3293).
 IEEE.